bjornharvold/bearchoke/README.md

 Another key focus has been on the separation of front-end and back-end technologies.
 This was born out of the requirement to "build for mobile first".
 To the layman, it means that we want to avoid building more than one way of accessing our service endpoints.
 It should be the same calls being made in the browser as in a native mobile application.

 Below, I will cover what is required to get up and running using all the goodies available on the platform.
-But first, here is the list of technologies and frameworks the platform uses to get the job done.
+But first, here is the list of technologies and frameworks the platform used to get the job done.

 ## Back-end Technologies
 * [Spring Framework](http://projects.spring.io/spring-framework/) (Inversion of Control IoC)